acousticrobot/web-16/_posts/2015-12-11-jan-same-vectorized-sitelen.md

 ![full sitelen sitelen vectorized](/images/t47_tokipona/jan_ante/t47.janSame.containers.png)

 _update June 2019: You can download the font and read more about it from the creator here: http://musilili.net/sitelen-sitelen-remastered/_

+_update July 2020: There is now an interactive renderer built with these images, see more [here]({% post_url 2020-07-29-olaf-janssen-toki-pona-to-sitelen %})